dsgoryachev/dsgoryachev/README.md

 👋 **Hi, I’m Dmitry**

-I'm a self-taught Software Developer, working on bots for Telegram and BIM platform APIs.
+I'm a Software Developer, working on BIM platform and Telegram APIs.

 🧰 **Skills and API:**